Stay tuned to see what great things you will find here during the 2025 St. Augustine History Festival, May 7-11.

-Visitors to St. Augustine’s Third Annual History Festival, May 8-11, will step into significant history and cultural heritage when they cross The Peña-Peck House threshold at 143 St. George Street in downtown St. Augustine.
+Visitors to St. Augustine’s Fourth Annual History Festival, May 7-11, will step into significant history and cultural heritage when they cross The Peña-Peck House threshold at 143 St. George Street in downtown St. Augustine.
 The Woman’s Exchange of St. Augustine has blended history with helping others succeed as artisan crafters since 1892.

-Visitors are also invited to tour The Peña-Peck House, May 8-11, noon to 4 p.m.
-On these docent-led tours, visitors will hear stories of two centuries of occupants and view the art and furnishings of the Peck-Burt families, 1737-1931.
+Visitors are invited to tour The Peña-Peck House, May 7-10, noon to 4 p.m.
+Visitors will hear stories of two centuries of occupants and view the art and furnishings of the Peck-Burt families, 1737-1931.
 The last occupant, Anna Gardner Burt, granddaughter of Dr. Seth and Sarah Peck, and daughter of George and Lucy Peck Burt, left the home to the City of St. Augustine upon her death in 1931, to be shown as an “antebellum home of the South.”

 The Woman’s Exchange agreed in 1932 to show the home to visitors in exchange for the city allowing the organization to open its artisan-consignor-based gift shop in the home.
 Tour donations are gratefully accepted with proceeds supporting our scholarship fund for women over age 30 advancing their career skills.